Try Semrush

 • Fit within the ~155 character limit

-For example, you can see that my meta description from this post is designed to maximize clicks:
+For example, you can see that our description from this post is designed to maximize clicks:

 This couldn’t be any simpler.

-So I included that keyword in my title tag:
+So we included that keyword in our title tag:

 And WordPress page title:

-Make sure to use your keyword once in your blog post intro:
+Make sure to use your keyword once in your blog post intro.
+Like this:

 Internal linking might be the most underrated SEO strategy on the planet.

-Whenever you publish a new post, add 2-5 links to older posts:
+Whenever you publish a new post, add two to five links to older posts:

 You can also go back to older posts and link to your NEW post.